 Given we were going to be there for two weeks, it was nice to unpack our things.
-Set up your toiletries, take out your clothes, get all the toddler gear/clothes/nappies in a convenient place and make yourself comfortable.
+I recommend setting up your toiletries, taking out your clothes, getting all the toddler gear/clothes/nappies in a convenient place and making yourself comfortable.
 It really makes a difference.

 What to bring

 Think about what you want to bring vs buy.
 You can buy anything from the grocery store and have it delivered.
 We also placed an order from Chemist Warehouse when we needed some pharmacy items and more nappies (they deliver same day).
-We didn’t bring any snacks since we didn’t want to declare them at customs and figured we’d buy them upon arrival.
+We didn’t bring any snacks since we didn’t want to declare them at customs and figured we’d buy them upon arrival, which worked fine.

 Here’s what we found helpful to bring:

 - Arts and crafts activities for the toddler — Water Wow, crayons and a notebook, stamps, window crayons, reusable stickers, masking tape etc.

 - Books for the toddler — we were glad to have a small assortment of books for her.

 - Travel container of her bath soap (which lasted the whole quarantine) and small cup for the bath.

 - All the toddler’s cups, bibs, fork etc. for eating.